DarkeSparks/3DS-Shooter-Game/README.md

 How To Compile:
   - You need to install DevKitPro and the 3DS package with it. ( Link To DKP: https://devkitpro.org/wiki/devkitPro_pacman )
-  - Onced downloaded the project, all you need to do is type make
+  - Onced downloaded, go to the project directory in windows's Command Prompt and type make

 Itch.Io Page: https://wildestbeast.itch.io/shooter-game